wp-plugins/toolbar-removal-completely-disable/readme.txt

  * Version 2011 Build 1212 Revision 2011
 == Upgrade Notice ==
 = 2013.0615.0936 =
 Release [STABLE] Show realtime datetime on top of DashBoard for WP 3.3+ or later.
+This plugin Disable (basic) WordPress 3.1+ (or later) Admin Bar, and WordPress 3.3+ (or later) ToolBar with new unified coding compatible up to WordPress 3.7+
 = 2013.0614.0504 =
 Release [STABLE] Disable Backend DashBoard User Option Admin Bar/ToolBar Choice.
 Add logout functionality on top of Admin DashBoard for WP 3.3+ or later.
 = 2013.0613.0448 =